WuerthPhoenix/tornado/src/tornado/webhook_collector/doc/README.md

   The default path is _/etc/tornado_webhook_collector/_.
 - __webhooks-dir__:  The folder where the Webhook configurations are saved in JSON format;
   this folder is relative to the `config_dir`.
 The default value is _/webhooks/_.
-- __tornado-event-socket-ip__:  The IP address where outgoing events will be written.
-  This should be the address where the Tornado Engine is listening for incoming events.
-  The default is _127.0.0.1_.
-- __tornado-event-socket-port__:  The port where outgoing events will be written.
-  This should be the port where the Tornado Engine is listening for incoming events.
-  The default is _4747_.
-- __message-queue-size__:  The in-memory buffer size for Events.
-It makes the application resilient to Tornado Engine crashes or temporary unavailability.
-  When Tornado restarts, all messages in the buffer will be sent.
-  When the buffer is full, the collector will start discarding older messages first.
-  The default buffer size is `10000` messages.
-- __bind-address__:  The IP to bind the HTTP server to.
-The default value is `0.0.0.0`.
-- __server-port__:  The port to be used by the HTTP Server.
-The default value is `8080`.

 In addition to these parameters, the following configuration entries are available in the _'config-dir'/webhook_collector.toml_: